 Develop new interests: you will have an opportunity to try out something new, like fundraising or marketing.
-Or maybe you’ll discover a passion for issues such as childcare and safeguarding; food hygiene, health and safety.
+Or maybe you’ll discover a passion for issues such as childcare and safeguarding, health and safety, and food hygiene.

 Expand your network: Volunteering will help you meet new people, both friends and business contacts.

 Professional Development: You’ll need to use or improve your skills in new ways and learn new ones.
 Volunteers often say that they develop skills such as leadership, communication and influencing others.
 It can also be a good way to build up a portfolio, find a new job or enjoy your retirement.